mistakia/nano-community/docs/design/glossary.md

 ### burn

-When a 'burn' takes place, funds are sent to a specifc address that no one can access.
+When a 'burn' takes place, funds are sent to a specific address that no one can access.
 Because no one can ever access funds sent to a burn address, it reduces the circulating supply.

 ### burn address